workingDog/scalakml/README.md

 The scalakml library is in 4 major parts:
 - 1) package com.scalakml.kml, the set of KML classes
-- 2) package com.scalakml.gx, the Google's GX extensions from the official kml22gx.xsd
+- 2) package com.scalakml.gx, the Google's GX extensions classes derived from the official kml22gx.xsd
 - 3) package com.scalakml.io, the simple reading and writing of kml from/to xml
 - 4) package com.scalakml.atom, the Atom classes